An overview of the iGaming industry in the United States

 Combined revenue from sports betting and iGaming accounted for more than 13.1 percent of all U.S. commercial gaming revenue in April, down slightly from 14.8 percent in March, but well above pre-pandemic levels”.

-PlayUp is a next generation entertainment and technology group that enriches the lives of people through entertaining, rewarding and responsible online betting.
-We develop innovative betting technologies in-house to power our brands and deliver world-class user experiences.
-Our energies are focused on fulfilling the needs of dedicated and passionate users who seek a deeper connection to the games they play.
+PlayUp is a next generation entertainment and technology group that enriches the lives of its clients by providing an entertaining, rewarding, and responsible online betting service.
+At its core, PlayUp develops innovative betting technologies in-house to power its brands and deliver world-class user experiences.
+Its energies are focused on fulfilling the needs of dedicated and passionate users who seek a deeper connection to the games they play.

-PlayUp unifies the world’s favourite online betting products including Fixed Odds Sports Betting, Fixed-Odds Racing (Horses and Greyhounds), Esports and Daily Fantasy Sports (DFS) where we host Australia’s largest and indeed some of the globe’s largest prize pools in competitive peer-to-peer online betting.
+PlayUp’s mission is to unify online betting into one platform inclusive of Sports Betting, Fixed-Odds Racing (Horses and Greyhounds), iGaming, Esports and Daily Fantasy Sports (DFS) where it now hosts Australia’s largest and indeed some of the world’s biggest prize pools in competitive peer-to-peer online betting.

-We hold online betting licenses in multiple jurisdictions and currently operate in Australia, New Zealand, USA and India.
+The company holds online betting licenses in multiple jurisdictions and currently operates in Australia, New Zealand, India and several regulated USA states.